nickjj/docker-web-framework-examples/laravel/README.md

 # An Example Laravel + Docker Application

 A working example that's filled with Docker best practices so you can use this as a guide for your Laravel application.
 Thanks to **Paul Redmond** from Laravel News fame for this [post](https://laravel-news.com/multi-stage-docker-builds-for-laravel).

 ## Defaults

 **This example app is based off the latest Laravel 5.7 release.**

-- Using PHP 7.2 as the base for environment
+- Using PHP 7.2 FPM image as the base for environment
-- Laravel running with built-in development server on port 8000
+- Laravel running with built-in development server on port 9000
-- Multi-stage build with Composer building backend dependencies while Yarn handles the frontend assets
-- Artifacts from the previous stages are deployed to the application
+- Webpack (_Laravel Mix_) running on its own container watching files

 ## Modifications

-You can switch the `php:7.2-cli-alpine` image in Dockerfile with your custom image that could use, for example, nginx and come with Yarn for development.
+You may try out different configurations with Webpack, install additional packages or even hook this stack with nginx and certificates without hassle.

 ## Trying Out the App